-However, I can tell you the answer to that question is this – it depends on the inflation rate and how the Fed responds to that inflation rate.
+However, I will tell you the answer to that question is it depends on the inflation rate and how the Fed responds to the inflation rate.

 Under normal circumstances, the price of gold rises when people expect higher inflation.
 In times of inflation, people buy gold because gold tends to maintain its purchasing power better than dollars (or other currencies).

 When the inflation rate is high, it takes more dollars to buy the same amount of goods one year later; whereas, with gold, it is possible to buy the same amount of goods with the same amount of gold.
 I believe everyone reading this understands this point.

 The U.S. dollar stopped being money and became a currency in 1971.
 In 1973, while in Vietnam, I directly observed the change in the rules of money via the information received about the panic in the South Vietnamese people’s lives.
 They knew the war was lost and they were on the losing side.

 In 1971, gold was pegged at $35 an ounce.
 In 1973, I watched its price go up past $80 an ounce.
 As the North Vietnamese began their march south, fear was approaching a panic level.
 The rich who sided with the United States were getting ready to run.

 Instead of clinging to the U.S. dollars, they were buying all the gold they could get their hands on.
 One intelligence report I received stated, “Confidence lost.
 People ready to flee.
 Trading dollars and ‘Ps’ [piasters] for gold.”
 Sitting in the Top Secret room, I realized that people wanted gold.
 I assumed they knew gold would buy them passage to another country.
 I could feel their anguish.
 They knew that gold could save their lives.